psgonza/bynario_posts/2018-05-15-batch-macos-convert-resize-nef-to-jpg.markdown

 ```

 Above command will:
-- Go through all the NEF files in current directory
+  * Go through all the NEF files in current directory
-- Generate a jpg from the original nef file
+  * Generate a jpg from the original nef file
-- Set jpg quality at 50%
+  * Set jpg quality at 50%
-- Resize the image to max 3000px (either width or height, whatever is bigger)
+  * Resize the image to max 3000px (either width or height, whatever is bigger)

-It took a WHILE to process all the files (in my case 1003 pictures), but I'd say it is worthy...
+It took **A WHILE** to process all the files (in my case 1003 pictures), but I'd say it is worthy...
 I ended up dealing with (aprox) 1MB jpg files, instead of the original 25MB NEF files I had.

-I am fairly new to the Mac OS world so I didn't know about ** sips ** until 30 min ago, although it has been included by default in Mac OS since 2003...
+I am fairly new to the Mac OS world so I didn't know about [sips](https://ss64.com/osx/sips.html) until 30 min ago, although it has been included by default in Mac OS since 2003...

 Pretty handy